-Symptom Monitoring: Faculty, Staff, Postdoc, Graduate and Professional Students
+Symptom Monitoring: Faculty, Staff and Postdoc

 According to the CDC, symptoms may appear 2 to 14 days after exposure to the virus.
 These symptoms or combinations of symptoms include: